- How do leaders influence and move their followers to action?

 French and Raven provide us with a useful typology that identifies the sources and types of power that may be at the disposal of leaders:

-- Reward power—the power a person has because people believe that he can bestow rewards or outcomes, such as money or recognition that others desire
+- Reward power—the power a person has because people believe that they can bestow rewards or outcomes, such as money or recognition that others desire

-- Coercive power—the power a person has because people believe that he can punish them by inflicting pain or by withholding or taking away something that they value
+- Coercive power—the power a person has because people believe that the person can punish them by inflicting pain or by withholding or taking away something that they value

 - Referent power—the power a person has because others want to associate with or be accepted by him

-- Expert power—the power a person has because others believe that he has and is willing to share expert knowledge that they need (The concept of resource power extends the idea of expert power to include the power that a person has because others believe that he possesses and is willing to share resources, such as information, time, or materials that are needed.)
+- Expert power—the power a person has because others believe that the person has and is willing to share expert knowledge that they need (The concept of resource power extends the idea of expert power to include the power that a person has because others believe that the person possesses and is willing to share resources, such as information, time, or materials that are needed.)

 Not all forms of power are equally effective (see Exhibit 12.5), nor is a leader’s total power base the simple sum of the powers at his disposal.
 Different types of power elicit different forms of compliance: Leaders who rely on coercive power often alienate followers who resist their influence attempts.
 Leaders who rely on reward power develop followers who are very measured in their responses to [what?]; the use of rewards often leads people to think in terms of “How much am I getting?” or “How much should I give?” or “Am I breaking even?”
 The use of referent power produces identification with the leader and his cause.
 The use of rationality, expert power, and/or moralistic appeal generally elicits commitment and the internalization of the leader’s goals.29